OCA/field-service/fieldservice_activity/readme/USAGE.md

 - From the form view of a FSM Order, choose the template you created the activities for.

-- Under the tab *Activities*, you can noticed that the template activites have been copied.
+- Under the tab *Activities*, you can noticed that the template activities have been copied.